Non-Hodgkin lymphoma: Other

 It is unclear if including aerobic physical exercise, in addition to the standard treatment for adult patients with haematological malignancies, is effective at reducing anxiety and serious adverse effects.
 Aerobic physical exercises may result in little to no difference in the mortality, in the quality of life and in the physical functioning.
 These exercises may result in a slight reduction in depression and most likely reduce fatigue.

 Prognosis

 Prognosis depends on the subtype, the staging, a person's age, and other factors.
-Across all subtypes, 5-year survival for NHL is 71%, ranging from 81% for Stage 1 disease to 61% for Stage 4 disease.
+Across all subtypes, 5-year survival for NHL is 71–74%.

 Epidemiology

 Globally, as of 2010, there were 210,000 deaths, up from 143,000 in 1990.